getreu/tp-note/docs/source/tpnote--manpage.md

 in the content template '`[tmpl] new_content`' will generate the variable '`fm_title`' which can then be used in the corresponding '`[tmpl] new_filename`' filename template. '`{{ fm_* }}`' variables are generated dynamically.
-This means, a YAmL front-matter variable '`foo:`' in a note will generate a '`{{ fm_foo }}`' template variable.
+This means, a YAML front-matter variable '`foo:`' in a note will generate a '`{{ fm_foo }}`' template variable.
 On the other hand, a missing '`foo:`' will cause '`{{ fm_foo }}`' to be undefined.